radiovisual/icon-generator/README.md

 #Icon Generator

 Auto-generate multiple variably-sized icon files from one single image source.
+Currently, only iOS icons are generated, but Andriod and Windows Phone support is coming soon.
-**This project is a work in progress.
-Not ready for wide-spread use.**
+**This project is a work in progress.**

 ##Usage